forfudan/MojoMiji/src/docs/advanced/ownership.md

 There are many ways to introduce the concept of "ownership".
 I thought about it for a long time and finally decided to build a conceptual model of ownership based on the **statuses possible statuses of ownership**.
 This model can help you understand the relationship between variables and values, and then we will discuss how the ownership rules are related to these statuses.
 The statuses are:

-- **isolated**: each variable owns its own value.
+1. **isolated**: each variable owns its own value.
 It can be created by a copy of the value or the `owned` keyword.
-- **aliased**: one variable owns a value, while another variable is an alias of the first variable.
+2. **referenced**: one variable owns a value, while another variable is an alias (body double) of the first variable.
 It can be created by the `read` or `mut` keyword in the sub-function scope.
 From v25.4, it can also be created by the `ref` keyword in the local scope.
-- **pointed**: one variable owns a value, while another variable is a safe pointer to the value.
+3. **pointed**: one variable owns a value, while another variable is a safe pointer to the value.
 It can be created by the `Pointer` type.
-- **unsafely pointed**: one variable is an unsafe pointer to the address of a value, but does not track the status of the owner of the value.
+4. **unsafe**: one variable is an unsafe pointer to the address of a value, but does not track the status of the owner of the value.
 It can be created by the `UnsafePointer` type.

+Among these statuses, the isolated status is the safest as no sharing or borrowing is involved.
+The referenced status and the pointed status have many features and behaviors in common, and they are both guaranteed to be safe with the help of the ownership rules and the Mojo compiler.
+The unsafe status does not belong to the safe Mojo realm, and we will not discuss it in this Chapter but in a separate chapter on unsafe Mojo later.

-In some documents or discussions, a "reference" can either mean a pointer or an alias, depending on the context.
+In some Mojo documents or discussions, the term "reference" can either mean a pointer or an alias (body double), depending on the context.
 This may lead to confusion, especially for beginners.
-In this Miji, **I will try to avoid using the term "reference" unless it can be applied to both pointers and aliases**.
-In all other cases, I will use explicitly the term "pointer" for a safe pointer and the term "alias" for an alias.
+In this Miji, **I will try to avoid using the term "reference" unless it means the general "borrowing" concept**.
+In all other cases, I will use explicitly the term "pointer" for a safe pointer, the term "reference" for an reference (alias, body double), and the term "Rust-style reference" for the reference in Rust.

-### Isolated
+### Isolated status

 In the **isolated** status, each variable owns its own value.
 In other words, the address of variable `a` is different from the address of variable `b`.